sandyauttelet/Linear-Optimization/README.md

 # Math-464
-Linear Optimization.
+Course: Linear Optimization.
 This repository contains assignment reports, code, and projects for this course.